zetpe87/Blog/README.md

 ```
 npm install -g json-server and next
 ```

 * start JSON Server
+terminal and navigate to root of repository

 ```
-json-server --watch db.json
+json-server --watch database.json
 ```

-Your next step should start the development server:
+* your next step should start the development server:

 ```
 $ cd ../BlogAngular